Music by Ron Benvenisti

 The Malbim references many Commentators such as the Rambam, Ramban, and too many others to list here.
 I hope you enjoy this video and the music without any explanations.
 If you do pursue the interpretation of the Malbim with regards to Creation and Moshe Rabbenu (Moses) of Genesis Bereishith, Chapter 1, perhaps it will get you thinking along these lines as it did for me as a labor of love and study for over a decade.

-If you can find the Malbim translated into English by Dr. Zvi Faier (Hillel Press published in EY, 1982) that’s a great help, but the English is not simple, it’s mostly scientifically advanced mathematics related to the physics of music correlated with the tablets of the law [2] and remarkably well sourced beyond even the Malbim’s era of knowledge.
+If you can find the Malbim translated into English by Dr. Zvi Faier (Hillel Press published in EY, 1982) that’s a great help, but the English is not simple, it’s mostly scientifically advanced mathematics related to the frequencies of musical notes correlated with the measurements of the tablets of the law [2] and remarkably well sourced beyond even the Malbim’s era of knowledge.

 The musical Octave can be divided (c : c' = 1/2) into any number (= n) of equal intervals where the n-th root is 1/2, which in mathematics is an "irrational number" like the mathematics of music.